IFRS 15 & ASC 606: New accounting standards for revenue with customers

 Enhancements in SAP Business ByDesign at a glance

 SAP Business ByDesign is an integrated solution where business processes from product sales to payment do trigger financial accounting.
-We have worked hard to keep the integrated nature of the solution, avoiding to build a revenue management solution aside.
+We have worked hard to keep the integrated nature of the solution, avoiding to build a revenue management solution aside, keeping the TCO for our customers as low as possible.
 Hence, we took as an assumption, that best knowledge about a “contract” (standards’ term) is in the sales department, while knowledge about valuation remains in Accounting.
 Hence, identification of the “contract” and of performance obligations shall start when entering the sales documents for the products agreed, while the maintenance of manual SSPs or assignment of accrual methods remains task of a revenue accountant.

 |Standards Requirements||SAP Business ByDesign|